-According to Dr. Juan Remos, a physician, expert in anti-aging and well-being, founder of the Wellness Institute of the Americas in Miami, Florida, USA, cholesterol myths have their origins in the Framingham Heart Study, which started under the direction of the National Heart Institute (now known as the National Heart, Lung, and Blood Institute or NHLBI) in 1948.
+According to Dr. Juan Remos, a physician and expert in anti-aging and well-being, cholesterol myths have their origins in the Framingham Heart Study, which started under the direction of the National Heart Institute (now known as the National Heart, Lung, and Blood Institute or NHLBI) in 1948.
 The leading cause of death and illness in the United States is cardiovascular disease (CVD), and the objective of the study was to identify risks that increase the likelihood of developing heart disease.

 When the project began not much was known about the causes of heart stroke and related illnesses; however, it was the right way to start a journey of cure and awareness.
 One of the risk factors identified in the Framingham Study was that one cause of CVD was high cholesterol.
 But thirty years later new scientific studies found no correlation about cholesterol and heart disease.
 “There has been a bad interpretation by the press about this and pharmaceutical companies have misinformed the public to fatten product sales.
 Nowadays there is proof that no clear causal relationship exists between cholesterol and heart attack,” explains Dr. Remos.
 “There is even a higher rate of 70% of patients that suffer CVD that don’t even have high cholesterol.
 What happens is that sugar or smoking, for instance, modify cholesterol in the body, and that is when the process of vascular invasion occurs.”